Connect with a certified trainer for free

 Recovery

-Depending on the severity of the inflammation, you may need to apply non-surgical treatments for a few weeks, or even a few months, to fully treat rotator cuff bursitis.
+Depending on the severity of the subacromial inflammation, you may need to rest for a few weeks or even a few months for a few weeks, or even a few months, to fully treat rotator cuff bursitis.
 You should only return to overhead sports when you are pain-free and have recovered full range of motion and strength.

 GET BACK TO WHAT YOU LOVE.
 FASTER